mantidproject/mantid/docs/source/concepts/ORNL_SANS_Reduction.rst

 =======================

-This document explains how to use Mantid to perform reduction of HFIR SANS data.
+This document explains how to use Mantid to perform reduction of ORNL SANS data.
+Information about the underlying Mantid algorithms involved can be found in the :ref:`SANSReduction <algm-SANSReduction>` algorithm documentation.
+For HFIR reduction specefically, you can also see the :ref:`HFIRSANSReduction <algm-HFIRSANSReduction>` algorithm documentation.

 Contents

-- Introduction_

 - `Reduction script`_